felangel/bloc/packages/flutter_bloc/README.md

 ### BlocBuilder

-**BlocBuilder** is a Flutter widget which requires a `cubit` and a `builder` function. `BlocBuilder` handles building the widget in response to new states. `BlocBuilder` is very similar to `StreamBuilder` but has a more simple API to reduce the amount of boilerplate code needed.
+**BlocBuilder** is a Flutter widget which requires a `bloc` and a `builder` function. `BlocBuilder` handles building the widget in response to new states. `BlocBuilder` is very similar to `StreamBuilder` but has a more simple API to reduce the amount of boilerplate code needed.
 The `builder` function will potentially be called many times and should be a [pure function](https://en.wikipedia.org/wiki/Pure_function) that returns a widget in response to the state.

 See `BlocListener` if you want to "do" anything in response to state changes such as navigation, showing a dialog, etc...

-If the cubit parameter is omitted, `BlocBuilder` will automatically perform a lookup using `BlocProvider` and the current `BuildContext`.
+If the `bloc` parameter is omitted, `BlocBuilder` will automatically perform a lookup using `BlocProvider` and the current `BuildContext`.

 ```dart
 BlocBuilder<BlocA, BlocAState>(